GoogleCloudPlatform/terraform-google-cloud-functions/modules/secure-cloud-function-core/README.md

 * Creates a Cloud Function (2nd Gen).
 * Creates the Cloud Function source bucket in the same location as the Cloud Function.
 * Configure the EventArc Google Channel to use Customer Encryption Key in the Cloud Function location.
-* Creates a private worker pool for Cloud Build.
+* Creates a private worker pool for Cloud Build configured to not use External IP.
 * Grants Cloud Functions Invoker to EventArc Trigger Service Account.

 ## Usage